-Welcome to the Enterpri se Registration Center
+Welcome to the Enterpris se Registration Center

-You have been denied network access because this device is not registered to the network.
-To obtain network access, you must complete registration using the form below By registering to the network, you are agreeing to the terms and conditions explained in the Enterprise Network and Computer Acceptable-Use Policy You will be required to enter in a verification code that will be sent to your specified contact information.
+Access Danie da You have been denied network access be To obtain network access, you must com By registering to the network, you are ag Computer Acceptable-Use Policy You will be required to enter in a verificat plete registration using the for reeing to the terms and cond m below itions explained in the Enterprise Network a nd

-Company's Accept able Use Policy ÷.
+Company's Accept able Use Policy , H

 Introduction

-This Acceptable Use Polic by Company, This AUP is o (AUP) sets forth the principles that govern designed to help protect our customers, and the use by customers of the d the Internet community, fro Web-based products and services provided m irresponsible, abusive or illegal activities.
+(AUP) sets forth the principles that govern designed to help protect our customers, and Web-based products and services provided m irresponsible, abusive or illegal activities.

 First Name: John

 Middle Name:

 Last Name: Smith

 E-Mail Address: jsmith@enterasys.con

 Phone Number: 555-555-5555

-Mobile Service Provider: A T&T •
+Mobile Service Provider: AT&T

-I agree to t he Acceptable Use Policy
+I agree to the Acceptable Use Policy

-Please press the Complete e Registration j ce.
+e Registration ce.